 Donovan noted that Colorado last month chartered what may be the first weed-oriented credit union, The Fourth Corner Credit Union, which is now awaiting a Federal Reserve master account number and is set to open its doors soon.

-Already, there are signs that the federal government is softening its stance toward state legalization laws.
+Already, there are signs that the federal government is softening its stance toward state legalisation laws.
 The 2013 Cole Memo, which lays out the Justice Department's guidance toward the legal pot industry, discourages the department from going after legitimate marijuana operations.
 And interestingly, an IRS advisory counsel recently recommended stating that tax professionals who work for marijuana businesses that are legal under state law not be charged with unethical conduct under federal law.
 "With over 20 states allowing medical marijuana and now states beginning to legalize Recreational Marijuana, this industry needs qualified, ethical professionals to help them fulfill their income tax obligations," the opinion says.

 Needless to say, the mixed messages have left everyone a little paranoid.

-"The baloney is sliced very thin," said legalization opponent Josh Marquis, the district attorney of Clatsop County, Oregon.
+"The baloney is sliced very thin," said legalisation opponent Josh Marquis, the district attorney of Clatsop County, Oregon.
 Since the memos make it clear the feds make no promises regarding marijuana laws, he added, "it's possible that even with a future Clinton presidency you could get a different response and with a Republican you could get a radically different one."